-Today, we’re talking about free financial advice and really all financial advice.
+Today, we’re discussing free financial advice, actually all financial advice.

 But over the years, I’ve learned a few things about unsolicited and solicited financial advice.